apache/carbondata/docs/ddl-of-carbondata.md

    - ##### Range Column
      This property is used to specify a column to partition the input data by range.
-     It supports only one column now.
-During data loading, you can use "global_sort_partitions" or "scale_factor" to avoid to generate small files.
+     Only one column can be configured.
+During data loading, you can use "global_sort_partitions" or "scale_factor" to avoid generating small files.

      ```
      TBLPROPERTIES('RANGE_COLUMN'='col1')